JoshuaEnglish/pyxmlcheck/doc/selectioncheck.rst

         as the other attribute checks pass.

 There isn't much difference between :class:`SelectionCheck` and :class:`ListCheck`.
 Future versions may combine them into one class.
+A :class:`ListCheck` object is not much more than a :class:`SelectionCheck` object that can read more than one item.